 Common Email Marketing API Use Cases

-Now that you have a better understanding of what and API is, and more particularly what an email marketing API is, let’s discuss how it can be used to help businesses grow and develop better customer relationships.
+Now that you have a better understanding of what and API is, and more particularly what an email marketing API is, let’s discuss how an email API can be used to help businesses grow and develop better customer relationships.

 Power application notifications and transactional messages